“Long Covid” affects the brainstem

 findings from the study published by RSNA also stated that Previous cohort studies have not focused on COVID-19 changes in the brain’s magnetic susceptibility.
 While this study focuses on new aspects of the neurological effects of COVID-19 and reports significant abnormalities in COVID survivors.

 “Changes in brain region sensitivity may indicate changes in local composition.”
 Sensitivity may reflect the presence of abnormal amounts of paramagnetic compounds.
-While the lower sensitivity could be due to abnormalities such as calcification or the absence of iron-containing paramagnetic molecules,” one of the researchers explained.
+While the lower sensitivity might be due to abnormalities such as calcification or the absence of iron-containing paramagnetic molecules,” one of the researchers explained.

 Dr. Mishra also said that The MRI results showed that Patients recovering from COVID-19 The prefrontal cortex and brainstem sensitivity were significantly higher than the normal control group.
 Clusters obtained from the frontal lobe show differences mainly in white matter. which the brain region Associated with fatigue, insomnia, anxiety, depression, headaches and cognitive problems.